Meet our board of directors

 As a law student, Heather was involved in several organizations on campus including serving as President of the Environmental Law Society, Vice President of the Student Animal Legal Defense Fund, and member of the Environmental and Earth Law Journal and Environmental Responsibility Committee.
 As a result of her hard work, she was selected as the 2013 Environmental and Earth Law Student of the Year by her law school professors.
 In September 2013, Heather was admitted to practice law as a member of the Florida Bar.

 Heather has been an active member of the environmental community for several years as the Associate Director of the Howard T. Odum Florida Springs Institute and a volunteer with various non-profit organizations.
-In addition to her duties as Treasurer of the Alliance, Heather currently serves on the Executive Committee of the Florida Springs Council and is a member of the Blue Spring Alliance Steering Committee.
+In addition to her duties as Treasurer of the Alliance, Heather currently serves on the Executive Committee of the Florida Springs Council.

 Alice Gardner, Secretary